oth-body/hoot/README.md

 # hoot - A Nostr CLI Tool

-A secure command-line interface for interacting with the Nostr network.
-Features encrypted key storage, profile management, and multi-relay support.
-Made for shenanigans,not for serious critical use
+A simple command-line tool for using the Nostr network.
+It keeps your keys safe, lets you manage your profile, and supports multiple relays.
+It's made for fun, not serious use.

 ## Features

-- Secure encrypted storage of private keys
+- Safe storage of private keys
 - Post messages to multiple relays
-- View and edit profile information
+- View and edit profile information (editing is still being worked on)
 - List recent posts
-- Configurable relay list
+- Customizable relay list
-- Automatic hashtag detection
-- Cross-platform support (Windows, macOS, Linux)

 ## Prerequisites